quackduck/devzat/Admin's Manual.md

 #### Available plugins

-Here are a list of working plugins you can use in a Devzat server:
+Here is a list of working plugins you can use in a Devzat server:

 * [devzatDiscord](https://github.com/PPTide/devzatDiscord): bridge between a Devzat instance and a Discord server.
 * [Devzatstagram](https://github.com/Arkaeriit/devzatstagram): send pictures to Devzat.